spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 <b>If you also want to see how Pennsylvania compares to other states or countries, check these sources:</b>

-<a href="https://coronavirus.jhu.edu/us-map">Johns Hopkins Coronavirus Resource Center</a> presents case counts and deaths by state, territory, and county nationwide.
+<a href="https://coronavirus.jhu.edu/us-map">Johns Hopkins Coronavirus Resource Center</a>: Presents case counts and deaths by state, territory, and county nationwide.

-<a href="https://www.nytimes.com/interactive/2021/us/covid-cases.html">The New York Times</a> pulls data from a variety of federal, state, and local sources and regularly adjusts for anomalies in the data when calculating averages.
+<a href="https://www.nytimes.com/interactive/2021/us/covid-cases.html">The New York Times</a>: Pulls data from a variety of federal, state, and local sources and regularly adjusts for anomalies in the data when calculating averages.
 Explore data by case counts, hospitalizations, and deaths by state, county, and metro area.

 ## Where can I get a free COVID vaccine or booster shot?

-Anyone 5 years of age and older is eligible for a COVID vaccine and booster shot.
+Anyone 6 months of age and older is eligible for a COVID vaccine.
+Anyone 5 years of age and older should get a booster shot, according to the CDC.

 The CDC <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html?s_cid=11747:cdc%20up%20to%20date%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY22">provides resources</a> on how to pick a vaccine or booster, guidance based on age or risk level, and answers to other frequently asked questions on COVID vaccines.

 Most retail pharmacies offer vaccines and boosters.
 Many do not require an appointment, and all COVID vaccines are <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/no-cost.html?s_cid=10473:are%20covid%2019%20vaccines%20free:sem.ga:p:RG:GM:gen:PTN:FY21">free, regardless of insurance or immigration status</a>.

 You can find locations offering vaccines near you by entering your ZIP code at <a href="http://www.vaccines.gov/">www.vaccines.gov</a>.

+<b>If you are looking for vaccines for children younger than 5 years old</b>, be sure to check the boxes for that age group during your search.
+Not all providers carry vaccines specifically for young children, and some only give vaccines to certain age groups.

+For example, some retail pharmacies like Rite Aid and Walmart will only administer vaccines to children over the age of 3.
+Others have specific policies for scheduling appointments and vaccinating young children, so it’s best to check with the provider before arriving.

 ## What should I do if I lose my vaccine card?